WissalTa98/CampEase-App/README.md

 - Back-end: SpringBoot, Django DRF, MysQl, Postgresql, Java 17, python 3

  ## Services Used
-- 7 services whose name are shown below have been devised within the scope of this project.

 - Eureka Server
 - API Gateway
 - Auth Service